Financial bloggers often portray the traditional IRA vs. the 401(k) plan as a debate, as if one plan is better than the other.

 But perhaps the biggest reason to have both plans is the benefit of higher contributions.

-If you’re able to make the full $18,500 401(k) contribution, and you add a $5,500 IRA contribution, your total retirement contribution will be $24,000.
+If you’re able to make the full $19,000 401(k) contribution, and you add a $6,000 IRA contribution, your total retirement contribution will be $25,000.
 With that kind of money flowing into your retirement plans each and every year, you’ll be a multimillionaire by the time you reach 65.
+Let that sink in.
+As contribution limits grow, so should your contributions.
+Like I said earlier, those increased amounts can make a major difference over the span of a few decades.

 There are two other situations where combining a traditional IRA and 401(k) are almost a requirement.
 That’s were either 1) the traditional IRA contribution will be fully tax-deductible, and/or 2) where you have no employer matching contribution.